metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Grady Jarrett and the rest of Atlanta's interior defensive linemen are something special.

 49ers loading the box against these Falcons.

+Talan Hufonga involved on quite a few blitzes for these 49ers.
+He may be an impact player though...